amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

   <model_description name="Name of Model" >
       Required Elements: NONE
-      Optional Elements: comment, author, created, modified, model_id, description, purpose (units - NOT IMPLEMENTED YET)
+      Optional Elements: comment, author, created, modified, model_id, description, purpose, units
   </model_description>

+All elements expect string content, except ``units`` which is described below.

 Units
 -----

 The ``units`` element defines the default units to be assumed for the entire input file.
 Amanzi's internal default units are SI units.
-Conversion from the default units specified in the ``units`` element to SI units will be done by Amanzi's input translator.
-A time unit can be specified with any time value in the input file.
+Conversion from the listed units to Amanzi's internal default units is not yet implemented.
+Akuna does allow users to specify units when entering individual values during model setup and tool set definition.
+Akuna then translates all user specified units to the Amanzi default units before writing out the Amanzi input file.

 ``units`` has the optional elements of length, time, mass, and concentration.
 Each of those in turn have their own structure.
 The structures are as follows.